dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Return Value**

-The module size of the decoded barcode.
+An integer representing the module size of the decoded barcode.

 ### getDetails

-Get the details of the decoded barcode.
+Returns the [`BarcodeDetails`](barcode-details.md) of the decoded barcode.

 <div class="sample-code-prefix"></div>
 >- Objective-C